will-stone/browserosaurus/README.md

 # Browserosaurus

-Browserosaurus is an open-source (MIT license), Electron-based browser prompter for macOS.
+Browserosaurus is an open-source (MIT license), browser prompter for macOS.
 It works by setting itself as the default browser; any clicked links in non-browser apps are now sent to Browserosaurus where you are presented with a menu of all your installed browsers.
 You may now decide which app you’d like